 - 1. PURPOSE.
-This charter establishes the Investigative Technologies Aviation Rulemaking Committee (ARC), according to the Administrator's authority under Title 49 of the United States Code (49 U.S.C) § 106(p)(5).
+This charter establishes the Investigative Technologies Aviation Rulemaking Committee (ARC), according to the Administrator's authority under Title 49 of the United States Code (49 U.S.C) § 106(p)(5) and FAA Reauthorization Act of 2024 (Pub.
+L. 118-36) (the Act).
 The sponsor of the ARC is the Associate Administrator for Aviation Safety.
 This charter outlines the ARC's organization, responsibilities, and tasks. - 2.
 BACKGROUND.
 The FAA is committed to the recovery of flight data, whether it is inflight data or information collected after an incident or accident.
 The best way for the FAA to maintain this commitment is by reviewing domestic and international regulations, policies and guidance associated with investigative technology as it relates to the needs of search and rescue authorities, investigative safety boards, and new technological development.
 The request for more data, changes in international regulations, and technology development may necessitate new regulations, policies, and guidance.